zgrossbart/rest-client-rust/README.md

 email = user.email.unwrap_or("<The email isn't set>".to_string())
 ```

 It's interesting to see that we need to use the `unwrap_or` function here or the compiler will give us an error because the `user.email` field could be null.
-The option option would be to specify the `email` paramater with some extra details to allow the compiler to know it could be null like this:
+The option option would be to specify the `email` parameter with some extra details to allow the compiler to know it could be null like this:

 ```rust
 Email:  {email:?}